cnbeining/Mukioplayer-Py-Mac/README.md

 Copyleft
 -----
-A number of opensource codes are used in this little project,especially the main programme, Mukioplayer.
+A number of opensource codes are used in this little project, especially the main programme, Mukioplayer.
 The website of Mukioplayer is https://code.google.com/p/mukioplayer/  ,MIT License.

 The part of web server is from http://yige.org  .

-This project is uses MIT licence.
+This project uses MIT licence.

 Update history
 -----
+.06: Randomise the port, makes it impossible to be scanned.

 .05：Fix the problem that file or folder name can't be Chinese or whatever.

 .04: Change the way to load the player to make it able to full screen.